Why I Replaced All of My Amalgam Fillings. Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

 Silver fillings do release mercury vapor that can be inhaled and absorbed into the lungs.
 High levels of mercury vapor are associated with many health concerns.
 The level of mercury vapor that is released from dental amalgams varies based on the individual.
 The number of amalgam fillings present and the condition of the fillings as well as habits like grinding or clenching of the teeth can accelerate the breakdown of metal fillings and lead to the necessity of removal of mercury fillings in Lincoln, NE.

 At least half of the dentists in the USA have discontinued using amalgam as a restorative material.
-This is simply due the the fact that there are superior dental materials available today that require less invasive treatment methods.
+This is simply due the fact that there are superior dental materials available today that require less invasive treatment methods.
 Several European countries have recently adopted restrictions on the use and disposal of amalgam filling material due to potential health risks as well as environmental concerns.
 It is expected that at some point in the future, amalgam filling material will be phased out completely.

 Can mercury dental fillings cause health problems?

-Generally, the removal of mercury fillings in Lincoln, NE is not advised for teeth that do not exhibit any signs of recurrent decay or fracture unless the patient has metal allergies or some other health concern that is related to metal sensitivity.
+Generally, the removal of mercury fillings in Lincoln, NE is not advised for teeth that are intact and do not exhibit any signs of recurrent decay or fracture unless the patient has metal allergies or some other health concern that is related to metal sensitivity.
 At your dental exam, your dentist and hygienist carefully examine all of your existing dental work as well as the gums and soft tissues to determine if any of your teeth require treatment.
 A conservative approach is recommended when considering replacing old metal fillings because when the metal fillings are removed, mercury vapor is released.
 If your dentist recommends replacing your silver fillings, it is because of recurrent decay, tooth fractures or signs of gum disease or metal sensitivity in your mouth.
 At your appointment, your dentist will minimize your mercury vapor exposure as much as possible by utilizing the most advanced removal techniques.

 Is a white filling better than silver?